fxcosta/laravel-chartjs/README.md

 # laravel-chartjs - Chart.js v2 wrapper for Laravel 5.x

-#(Do not use this package in production.
-A new updated release is in development for production)

 Simple package to facilitate and automate the use of charts in Laravel 5.x using the [Chart.js](http://www.chartjs.org/) v2 library from Nick Downie.